avendesora/pythonbible/pythonbible-docs/docs/intro.md

 pip install dataclasses
 ```

-If using Python 3.7+, the dataclasses library is included in the standard library and does not need to be installed separately.
+If using Python 3.7+, the standard library includes dataclasses, and it does not need to be installed separately.

 ## Installation